Pilgrimss/final_project_dynamo/apps/dynamo/DESIGN.md

     - A preference list can contain more than $N$ nodes to tolerate node failure
     - The preference list is ensured to contain only distinct physical nodes.
 # Versioning (TODO)
+# Failure Handling
+## Hinted Handoff (TODO)
+## Replica Synchronization
+### Merkle Tree
+> Merkle tree is a hash tree where leaves are hashes of the values of individual keys.
+> Parent nodes higher in the tree are hashes of their respective

+Dynamo uses merkle tree for anti-entropy:
+- Each node maintains a separate Merkle tree for each key range (the set of keys covered by a virtual node) it hosts.

 # Consistency Protocol
 - $R$: the minimum number of nodes that must participate in a successful read operation